netscaler/ansible-collection-netscaleradc/docs/modules/citrix_adc_appfw_wsdl_module.rst

         *(str)*
       -
-      - The password with which to authenticate to the netscaler node.
+      - The password with which to authenticate to the Citrix ADC node.
     * - nitro_protocol

         *(str)*